Gisonrg/Orbital-TelepasteOnline/README.md

 **Timeline**

 1. Web version prototype: by Milestone 1 ***(Currently in development)***
+2. OSX version completed in Jun 18.
-2. Web version Beta finished: By the end of June (around Milestone 2)
+3. Web version Beta finished: By the end of June (around Milestone 2)
-3. Mac version prototype: Around Milestone 2
+4. iOS version 2.0 prototyping and testing (around 10, July)
-4. Web version Released.
-Mac Beta (A working copy): Around Milestone 3
+5. Web version and iOS version 2.0 Released. (around Milestone 3)

 ###Prototype and Summary###

+##Web version##

 For the first month, we mainly did some self-learning stuffs and finalized our idea.
 We decided to develop the web version for the Telepaste first.
 And in the past few days, we have developed a working prototype which now could scan QR code using laptop's camera.
 It needs your browser to support Flash, which is supported by most of modern browsers.